 Downtown Santa Cruz is an exciting area to hang out in the daytime and night.
 Take a walk down Pacific Avenue, the central downtown hub where you’ll find most local activity.

 Pacific Avenue is lined with boutique shops and restaurants on either side.
 You’ll discover unique art, clothing, antiques, surf shops, and more.
-There are some favorite tourist destinations like the Art and History Museum and the famous Penny Ice Creamery.
+There are some favorite tourist destinations like the Santa Cruz Museum of Art and History and the famous Penny Ice Creamery.

 It’s an excellent people-watching spot with street performers or pick up some local handicrafts from the sidewalk vendors.